openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 - Write exclusivity: Only one thread can hold the write lock.
 When a thread holds the write lock, other threads attempting to acquire any lock (read or write) will block.
 - Read concurrency: Multiple threads can hold the read lock simultaneously.
 When a thread holds the read lock, other threads can still acquire the read lock but will block when attempting to acquire the write lock.
-- Reentrancy: A thread can acquire the lock multiple times.
+- Reentrancy: A thread can acquire the same lock multiple times.
-    - If a thread holds the write lock, it can acquire the write lock or read lock again.
-The lock is fully released only when unlock operations match lock operations.
+    - When a thread holds the write lock, it can continue to acquire the write lock or the read lock.
+The lock is fully released only when unlock operations match the lock operations.
-    - If a thread holds the read lock, it can acquire the read lock again.
-The lock is fully released only when unlock operations match lock operations.
+    - When a thread holds the read lock, it can continue to acquire the read lock.
+The lock is fully released only when unlock operations match the lock operations.
 Note: Attempting to acquire the write lock while holding the read lock will throw an exception.
-- Lock downgrade: A thread can transition from "holding write lock -- holding read lock -- releasing write lock" to holding only the read lock.
+- Lock downgrade: A thread can transition from "holding the write lock" to "holding the read lock" by first acquiring the read lock and then releasing the write lock.
-- Read-write fairness: Read-write locks support two modes: "fair" and "unfair."
+- Read-write fairness: Read-write locks support two modes: "fair" and "non-fair."
-    - In unfair mode, the order in which threads acquire locks is not guaranteed.
+    - In non-fair mode, the order in which threads acquire locks is not guaranteed.
-    - In fair mode, when a thread attempts to acquire the read lock (and does not already hold it), if the write lock is held or threads are waiting for the write lock, the thread will block.
+    - In fair mode, when a thread attempts to acquire the read lock (and does not already hold it), if the write lock is held or there are threads waiting for the write lock, the thread will block.
     - In fair mode, releasing the write lock prioritizes waking all waiting read threads, while releasing the read lock prioritizes waking one waiting write thread.
 The order in which multiple waiting write threads are awakened is not guaranteed.

 ### prop readMutex